-- 1. TRCA shall, except in emergency situations, have no use of the Shared Access to a maximum of 10 consecutive days during TC's Annual Tournament and TRCA will not object to other events held at the Aviva Centre; - TRCA and TC shall enter into a mutual operating agreement to ensure that the Shared Access is maintained including snow removal at TC's cost.
-In return for TC accepting the maintenance costs TRCA will allow exclusive use of 5 Shoreham Drive parking lot during TC's Annual Tournament; - TRCA agrees not to construct or institute a fixed parking gate to control access to its facility; - TRCA shall seek input from TC in preparation of the Construction Management Plan and make reasonable efforts not to materially impact the use of the Aviva Centre by TC during construction;
+- TRCA shall, except in emergency situations, have no use of the Shared Access to a maximum of 9 consecutive days during the TC's Annual Tournament and TRCA will not object to other events held at the Aviva Centre; - TRCA and TC shall enter into a mutual operating agreement to ensure that the Shared Access is maintained including snow removal at TC's cost.
+In return for TC accepting the maintenance costs, TRCA will allow exclusive use of 5 Shoreham Drive parking lot during TC's Annual Tournament;

-- TRCA acknowledged that there will be no audible construction noise during TC's Annual Tournament and TRCA will make reasonable efforts to minimize construction noise during the other events held at the Aviva Centre; - 6.
-TRCA shall be fully responsible for all costs associated with the construct of the new access to TRCA's 5 Shoreham Drive property. - 7.
-During TC's Annual Tournament, TRCA will make available an agreed number of parking spaces in the BCPV parking lot at no less than 50% of the cost they are made available to the public and providing for increase in accordance with the consumer price index; - 8.
-Each party shall indemnify and save harmless the other from all claims, actions, damages etc. arising from each other's use of the Shared Access. - The term shall extend to the date being the earlier of when TC is no longer occupant of the Aviva Centre or when TRCA no longer requires access to 5 Shoreham Drive through the Shared Access and the land leased from the City.
+- TRCA agrees not to construct or institute a fixed parking gate to control access to its facility; - TRCA shall seek input from TC in preparation of the Construction Management Plan and make reasonable efforts not to materially impact the use of the Aviva Centre by TC during construction; - 5.
+TRCA acknowledged that there will be no audible construction noise during TC's Annual Tournament and TRCA will make reasonable efforts to minimize construction noise during the other events held at the Aviva Centre; - 6.
+TRCA shall be fully responsible for all costs associated with the construction of the new access to TRCA's 5 Shoreham Drive property. - During TC's Annual Tournament, TRCA will make available an agreed number of parking spaces in the BCPV parking lot at 50% of the cost they are made available to the public; - 8.
+Each Party shall indemnify and save harmless the other from all claims, actions, damages etc. arising from each other's use of the Shared Access. - 9.
+The term shall extend to the date being the earlier of when TC is no longer occupant of the Aviva Centre or when TRCA no longer requires access to 5 Shoreham Drive through the shared access and the land leased from the City.